Archive for the 'Experience Reconsidered' Category

 In the speech, he refers to the day-to-day trenches of adult existence and unpacks the reality of the “day in and day out.”
 At one point, he says,

 There happens to be whole, large parts of adult American life that nobody talks about in commencement speeches.
 One such part involves boredom, routine and petty frustration.
-The parents and older folks here will know all too well what I’m talking about.

 If I may repeat/adapt that observation, when it comes to Jesus’ experience, there happens to be whole, large parts of his adult life that nobody talks about.
 Boredom, routine and petty frustration are imperceptibly obvious in Jesus’ story as well as our own.